 Note that this first configuration screen is grouped under the basic tab.
 You will use the deployment tab in the next screen where you will need to authorize your GitHub repository for App service plan

-The second screenshot above gives you the opportunity to make decision based on your preferences.
-Note that the choice you make here will determine the publishing format Code or Docker Container, the Runtime Stack, Operating System, the region you will like your app to run and the app service plan for your app.
+The second screenshot above allows you to make decisions based on your preferences.
+Note that the choice you make here will determine the publishing format Code or Docker Container, the Runtime Stack, the Operating System, the region you would like your app to run, and the app service plan for your app.

 Change size text to change it.
 Clicking it will take you to the screenshot below.

-The screenshot above will take you to where to explore more app service pricing tiers.
-Feel free to compare and choose the one suitable for your app and click
+In addition, The screenshot above will take you to where to explore more app service pricing tiers.
+Nonetheless, Feel free to compare and choose the one suitable for your app and click

-apply to retain the chosen plan .
-I left mine at
+apply to retain the chosen plan.
+Consequently, I left mine at

-S1 app service plan and the Production Pricing Tier.
-The Dev/Test app service pricing tier can be used for nonproduction workloads alone.
+S1 the app service plan and the Production Pricing Tier.
+Similarly, The Dev/Test app service pricing tier can be used for non-production workloads alone.